Luís Cabral

 Luís Severino de Almeida Cabral (11 April 1931 – 30 May 2009) was a Bissau-Guinean politician who was the first President of Guinea-Bissau.
 He served from 1974 to 1980, when a military coup d'état led by João Bernardo Vieira deposed him.
 Luís Cabral was a half-brother of Amílcar Cabral, with whom he co-founded the African Party for the Independence of Guinea and Cape Verde (PAIGC) in 1956.

 Early life

-Luís Cabral was born in the city of Bissau, Portuguese Guinea, on April 11, 1931 to mestiço (mixed-race) parents originally from the Cape Verde.
+Luís Cabral was born in the city of Bissau, Portuguese Guinea, on April 11, 1931, to mestiço (mixed-race) parents originally from Cape Verde.
 He completed his primary school studies in the Cape Verde archipelago, which was also a Portuguese territory at that time.
 Later he received training in accountancy.
 He was also educated in Bissau and joined a Portuguese business, Companhia União Fabril.